korrolion/smartrate/README.md

 //Configure SmartRate
 SMBlocker.shared.minTimeAfterInstalled = 60 //Will not fire 60 seconds after first launch
 SMBlocker.shared.minTimeAfterLaunch = 10 //Will not fire 10 seconds after launch
+SMBlocker.shared.minTimeAfterFire = 60 //Will not fire 60 seconds after fire 😀
 SMBlocker.shared.showRatingForEveryVersion = true //Will reset block if the app version will change

 //Create triggers for SmartRate